 Snuff these common summertime pests the natural way—and keep them from coming back—with these tried-and-true methods.

 Landing on the food at your backyard barbecue.
 Buzzing around your face as you do yard work.
 Zipping through your front door as soon as you open it.
 They are Musca domestica, the common housefly.

 While there are thousands of species of flies, Musca domestica is the variety most likely to bug you both inside and outside of your home, found as they are on every continent inhabited by humans, in climates from the arctic cold to the tropical heat.

 In North America, houseflies tend to be active from spring through fall, generally reaching peak activity during the summer.
 Not only are they pesky pests, flies carry a wide variety of germs (such as the bacteria that cause anthrax, typhoid, stomach ulcers, cholera, dysentery, and tuberculosis, as well as less serious illnesses), which they deposit wherever they land—including that hamburger you’re about to bite into.

 Worrying about flies also means worrying about maggots, the larval form of the fly.
-A female housefly generally lays more than 100 eggs after mating, which will hatch astonishingly quickly; maggots can appear in less than eight hours if the weather is warm enough.
+A female housefly generally lays more than 100 eggs after mating, and the eggs hatch astonishingly quickly.
+Maggots spawn in less than eight hours if the weather is warm enough.

 6 Ways to Get Rid of Flies Outside